muratkeremozcan/pizza-api/README.md

 >
 > Check out the [5 mechanics around cy.task and the plugin file](https://www.youtube.com/watch?v=2HdPreqZhgk&t=279s).

-We can quickly setup the CI and include LD project key and LD auth token as environment variables there.
-Recall from the previous blog post that we noted the SDK key for testing, but we needed it at the lambda function environment.
+We can quickly setup the CI and include LD project key, LD auth token and LD SDK key as environment variables.
+We need the first two `for cypress-ld-control`, and we need the SDK key for being able to use the LD client instance in the tests.

 ```yml
 # .github/workflows/main.yml